 Bennett has been the subject of 15 customer complaints between 2016 and 2019, one of which was denied, according to his CRD report:

-January 2019.
-“Client alleges unauthorized trading, unsuitablility, overconcentration, churning, and lack of diversification.”
+- January 2019.
+“Client alleges unauthorized trading, unsuitability, overconcentration, churning, and lack of diversification.”
 The customer sought $559,429 in damages and the case was settled for $150,000.

-June 2018.
-“Former client alleges breach of fiduciary duty, violation of Kentucky’s Securities Act, common law fraud, breach of contract, restitution, negligence/negligent misrepresentation, ommission, and negligent supervision related to the purchase of Breitburn Energy.”
+- June 2018.
+“Former client alleges breach of fiduciary duty, violation of Kentucky’s Securities Act, common law fraud, breach of contract, restitution, negligence/negligent misrepresentation, omission, and negligent supervision related to the purchase of Breitburn Energy.”
 The customer sought $550,000 in damages and the case was settled for $375,000.

 Pursuant to FINRA Rules, member firms are responsible for supervising a broker’s activities during the time the broker is registered with the firm.
 Therefore, J.J.B.
 Hilliard, W.L.
 Lyons, LLC may be liable for investment or other losses suffered by Bennett’s customers.